NumberHound/Data/README.md

 # NumberHoundData

-This is the main repository for NumberHound data
-Contributor: Chris Smitten

-This repository is for anyone looking for data miscellaneous or practice datasets
+This repository is full of datasets on a variety of topics.